team-pp-studio/VoiceTuber/README.md

 - [ ] remember directory in open/save dialog boxes
 - [ ] search for files in the dialog box

-- [ ] Transition to/Add Softbody Phyics
+- [ ] Transition to/Add Softbody Physics

 - [ ] (feature) support for transparency (Transparency for OBS so users will not need a green/blue background and can use all colors in the PNG model)
-- [ ] twitch extention (triggers for bits)
+- [ ] twitch extension (triggers for bits)
 - [ ] TikTok companion app
-- [ ] outdoor streaming from the phone wiht PNGTuber overlay
+- [ ] outdoor streaming from the phone with PNGTuber overlay
 - [ ] stream directly from VoiceTuber

 Feedback